testdrivenio/reactive-django/article.md

 ```

 In this command, you're telling Unicorn to create a `task` component inside the `tasks` application.
 Therefore, Unicorn will create for you two directories called `components` and `templates` with some boilerplate code.

+TODO: what are components in this context?

+TODO: in general, how do unicorn's constructs relate back to Django?
+Is a component akin to an app?

 The two files to take note of are the `task.py` and `task.html`, you will be editing both in the next section.